jcurl/RJCP.DLL.Log/TraceReader.Dlt/docs/DLT.DecoderDesign.md

 | `0x1D`     | GetUseTimestamp¹             |    X    |    X     | SWS 4.2.2 |
 | `0x1E`     | GetUseExtendedHeader¹        |    X    |    X     | SWS 4.2.2 |

-The following are observed implementations that are implemented in Genivi DLT, but not documented in the AutoSAR PRS.
+The following are observed implementations that are implemented in COVESA DLT, but not documented in the AutoSAR PRS.

-* ¹: This is made obsolete in PRS 1.3.0 and later
+- ¹: This is made obsolete in PRS 1.3.0 and later
-* ²: Was renamed in later version of the standard, but the message structure remains the same.
+- ²: Was renamed in later version of the standard, but the message structure remains the same.

 | Service Id | Name               | Request | Response |